aashrun/SocialMedia-Project/README.md

 6) Comment Api: profile/:profileId/comment
 •	Authentication and Authorization required
-•	Check if profileId exists in the db.
 •	Get postId and comment in the request body
 •	Check if postId exists in the db.
 •	You can comment on your own post, check if postId has your own profileId.